-Price Regulated Items (Including Gas, Diesel Fuel, Heating Oil, Lubricants, Asphalts, Distilled Alcohol, Postage, and Certain Utilities
+Price Regulated Items (Including Gas, Diesel Fuel, Heating Oil, Lubricants, Asphalts, Distilled Alcohol, Postage, and Certain Utilities) CCR.222

-The College may, without competitive bidding, contract for the direct purchase of goods or services where the rate or price for the goods or services being purchased is established by federal, state, or local regulatory authority (ORS 279A.025(2)(g) and ORS 279A.025(2)(j).
+The College may, without competitive bidding, contract for the direct purchase of goods or services where the rate or price for the goods or services being purchased is established by federal, state, or local regulatory authority (ORS 279A.025(2)(g) and ORS 279A.025(2)(j)).
+Regardless of whether fuel is price regulated, it may be procured via spot purchases, and such purchases may be combined on a single, written agreement such as an open purchase order between the supplier and the College, in an effort to reduce administrative costs to the College.
+Spot purchases are defined as one-time purchases occasioned by a small requirement (for example, one vehicle's tankful of gasoline), where the purchase is taking advantage of availability and the most favorable market conditions.